Live aurora forecast

 Is the lavender season a good time for aurora near Furano?

 No. Furano's famous lavender blooms from late June to mid-August, which coincides with the worst period for aurora viewing.
 The nights are short and only moderately dark in July and August.
 The aurora season runs October to March.
 Visitors who come for lavender in summer and plan to return for winter have the right idea.
-Winter Furano with powder snow and a Kp 7 storm is a fundamentally different trip from the summer crowds.
+Winter Furano with powder snow and a Kp 8-9 storm overhead is a fundamentally different trip from the summer crowds.

 How do I get to the Tokachi-dake volcanic area from Furano?